AnonymousAuthor25/MinT/README.md

 # MinT

-This is the implementation for our TOIS2025 paper:
+This is the implementation for our paper:
-> Medical Match, Personal Touch: A Dual-Module Approach for Tailored Doctor Recommendations
+> Medical Match, Personal Touch: A Dual-Module Approach for Personalized Doctor Recommendations

 ## Environment
 We use Python language and Pytorch library to establish our model.